AxlAlm/QuantBob/README.md

     Given a set of feature representing a sample, predict one out out 5 discrete values

 main target are the following discrete values {0, 0.25, 0.5, 0.75, 1}.
-Other tatgets might have other values
+Auxillary targets have different values but are still five different values.

 What we are essentially doing is predicting the future behavior of a stock; given some state of a stock at time t, we try to predict something about its stock at time t+n, where n is some period of time

-#### What about the other 19 targets, what should we do with these?
+#### What are Axuillary Targets?
+Why do we have 20 targets?
+What should we do with these?

+We dont really know what targets are at all, this goes for Auxillary Targets as well.
+We do know that 20 and 60 represent day which mean that the we are predicting 20 or 60 days ahead.
+The main target is simply the target, one out of the 20, which numerai will evalaute models on.

-these targets are referd to as Auxillary Targets.
-These can be used to train models and its apparently good to use them to train models, as models seems to generalize better if trained on these as well (see [ref](https://github.com/numerai/example-scripts/blob/master/analysis_and_tips.ipynb))
+Auxillary Targets can be used to train models and its apparently good to use them to train models (see [ref](https://github.com/numerai/example-scripts/blob/master/analysis_and_tips.ipynb))

 --